-Sugar re-establishment grant/exit assistance SIRP 2004
+Sugar Re-establishment Grant/Exit assistance SIRP 2004 (program concluded June 2007)

-Programs formed under the Australian Government's Sugar Industry Reform Program of 2002 and 2004.
+Programs formed under the Australian Government's Sugar Industry Reform Program's of 2002 and 2004.
 Under this assistance the Australian Government provides re-establishment grants to growers who wish to leave the sugar industry for at least five years or leave agriculture altogether.
 Re-establishment grants are paid once the farm property has been sold or retired from cane production, or the farmer has ceased to be involved in the sugar enterprise.
 Customers do not have to qualify for Income Support to gain access to the Re-establishment Grant; however, assets tests do apply.